cosmos/sdk-tutorials/tutorials/9-path-to-prod/2-software.md

 To summarize, this section has explored:

 * How to build the binary that the nodes will run, using `go build`, Ignite CLI, a `Makefile`, or a `Makefile` within Docker.
-* Different methods of deploying, such as by launching Tendermint and the Cosmos app simultaneously, or by starting either one independently of the other.
+* Different methods of deploying, such as by launching CometBFT and the Cosmos app simultaneously, or by starting either one independently of the other.
 * The importance of ensuring the binary will run equally well on computers using different OS and CPU types.

 </HighlightBox>